Shane1230/autoupdate/README.md

 # autoupdate
-This is autoupdate meta data for my PAYDAY2 lua mods.
+This is auto-update meta data for my PAYDAY2 lua mods.